 Boort District Health has long held the belief that community partnerships ensure that the health service remains a strong vibrant organisation.
-To improve the health outcomes of our community takes a lot of work and we can’t do it alone.
+To improve the health outcomes of our community we recognise we can’t do it alone.
 The ability to partner effectively with individuals and other organisations is absolutely essential to build a healthy community.
 Strong partnerships build stronger communities and allows for the sharing of expertise, skills and resources.

 The following are examples of a few of our important partnerships.